maalvikabhat/agent-based-ant-colony/reports/draft_review_maalvika.md

 ### Presentation: Is the report written in clear, concise, correct language?
 Is it consistent with the audience and goals of the report?
 Does it violate any of the recommendations in my style guideLinks to an external site.?

 I think the report was easy to read and understand, clear and concise.
 As the target audience, I felt like it was written appropriately.
-They use the word "interesting," though, which should be an easy fix.

 ### Mechanics: Is the report in the right directory with the right file name?
 Is it formatted professionally in Markdown?
 Does it include a meaningful title and the full names of the authors?
 Is the bibliography in an acceptable style?

 Yes.
-The only thing I might do differently is move the Annotated Bibliography to the end of the report.
+The only thing I would do differently is change the name of the report.